• HOME

 Do you understand your child’s behavior?
 SLIP psychology reveals an enormous gap in communication between parents and children.

-*Also refer to the Blogs for real-life case studies using SLIP psychology.
+*To read more, see the four phases of SLIP psychology. *Also refer to the Blogs for real-life case studies using SLIP psychology.

 ABOUT VERA RABIE, DOCTOR OF PSYCHOLOGY